oeo/tsbank/CONVENTIONS.md

 ### 3.2.
 How to Add a New Integration Provider

 1. Add the new provider's implementation in the appropriate `src/integrations/` subdirectory (e.g., `src/integrations/kyc/NewKYC.ts`).
-It must implement the base `...Provider.ts` interface.
+It must implement the base `...Provider.ts`
-2. Add the new provider as an option in `config.yml`.
-3. Update the `IntegrationFactory` in `src/config/integrations.ts` to recognize and instantiate the new provider.
-4. Add necessary API keys and secrets to `.env.example` and your local `.env` file.

-## 4. Testing

-- **Unit Tests**: Place unit tests for domain logic alongside the source code in a `tests/` directory that mirrors the `src/` structure (e.g., tests for `src/domains/customers/Customer.ts` go in `tests/domains/customers/Customer.test.ts`).
-- **Integration Tests**: For testing interactions between components (e.g., service and repository, or external API integrations).
-- **End-to-End Tests**: For testing API endpoints.
-- **Command**: Run tests using `bun test`.

-## 5. Database

-- **EdgeDB**: We use EdgeDB as our primary database.
-- **Schema**: The schema is defined in `dbschema/default.esdl`.
-- **Migrations**: To create a new migration, run `edgedb migrate`.
-To apply migrations, run `docker-compose up` which should handle it, or `edgedb migrate --apply`.

-By following these conventions, we ensure the project remains robust, scalable, and easy to understand for all developers, including our AI development partners.